How did Barker & Dobson become one of the largest confectionery manufacturers in Britain?

 P I Jacobson died with a gross estate of £353,003 in 1961.
 H D Jacobson also died in 1961 with a gross estate of £865,359.

 Fryer & Co of Nelson, Lancashire was acquired for £1.2 million in 1965.
 The company had invented the jelly baby, and produced the Victory V cough sweet.

 Scribbans-Kemp changed its name to S K Holdings in the early 1970s.

 Waller & Hartley of Blackpool, with the Hacks cough sweet brand, was acquired in 1972.

 Overseas sales were important to Barker & Dobson, and 18 percent of production was exported to 86 different countries in 1972.
-The principal foreign markets were the Americas and Canada.
-Everton Mints remained the highest-selling product line.
+The principal foreign markets were North and South America.
+The Everton Mint remained the highest-selling product line.